A five-year study of 946 metro projects found a 12x cost difference per km between the most and least expensive countries.

 TII should be designated a commercial state body.
 TII should have greater levels of autonomy.
 It should have greater latitude to hire and to pay its most senior people.

-There are many examples of successful state-owned infrastructure agencies across Europe: the Metropoliano Milanese in Piedmont, Trafikverket in Sweden, TfL in England, and InfraTo in Turin.
+There are many examples of high performing state-owned infrastructure agencies across Europe: the Metropoliano Milanese in Piedmont, Trafikverket in Sweden, TfL in England, and InfraTo in Turin.

 Hiring experience into TII would ensure the experience gained from one project would not dissipate.
 It would cultivate a generation of skilled engineers and project managers for future projects.